Where are they now? Man Utd’s 10 wonderkids from FM 2013

 The Belgian was tearing it up for the Under-23s during Ferguson’s final season in management.

-Januzaj’s emergence was just about the only positive thing from David Moyes’ short tenure, but the tricky winger never quite kicked on to become the world-beater many expected him to be.
-He’s still a decent enough player, though, and is currently turning out for Sevilla after leaving Real Sociedad after five years.
+Januzaj’s emergence was just about the only positive thing from David Moyes’ short tenure, but he never quite kicked on to become the world-beater many expected him to be.

 #𝐆𝐨𝐚𝐥𝐎𝐟𝐓𝐡𝐞𝐃𝐚𝐲 𝐀-𝐙 𝐬𝐞𝐫𝐢𝐞𝐬: 𝐉